chinamike65/hugo-tuolesi/content/book3/book3en.md

 Venerable Atisha had many highly accomplished disciples, and there was one disciple named Anijang Qu Rinchen, who was an old man.

-When he worshiped His Holiness as a teacher, he felt that he was very old and could not learn much about the Dharma.
+When he worshipped His Holiness as a teacher, he felt that he was very old and could not learn much about the Dharma.
 It was enough to serve the teacher well.
-He has been serving His Holiness for 17 years.
+He had been serving His Holiness for 17 years.

 Later, among the disciples, he had the highest concentration and understanding.